imazeenabulele/Active_Directory_Deployment/README.md

 <br /> <br />

 <p>
-Jane's account is not admin yet even though we put it in the admin folder.
-What makes the account an administrator over the domain is actually adding the account to the built-in domain admins security group
+Jane's account is not an admin yet even though we put it in the admin folder.
+What makes the account an administrator over the domain is actually adding the account to the built-in domain admins security group <br />

 </p>

 <p>